Updated June 29, 2018: In the insurance world, there’s a lot of talk on how bundling your policies can save you money.

 Insurance companies have great incentive to promote bundling because they get more business from you.
 In return, you can get a discount for combining your policies, plus some other perks that make bundling hard to pass up.
 But it isn’t always the smartest idea, since the savings may come at a cost.

 Sometimes staying with independent policies proves cheaper than bundling does.
+(We can help you compare car insurance quotes here.)
 So should you bundle, or let your insurance policies go their separate ways?
 How you go about it can determine how much money you ultimately save.

 Why you should bundle your insurance